nikosanag/CIARC-Computer_in_a_room_challenge-MELVIN_SATELLITE/README.md

 Explain any configuration settings, environment variables, or parameters needed.
 -> Might explain how each and every program is connected with the main program e.g. vel_calculation.py implemented in order to find the optimal trajectory

+## User Console
+Here we have to write whatever is necessary for someone to run our console.....

+## Useful API Commands
+Put here all the necessary api calls ...

 ## Members of the Team